emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: 20220314 titration run - ACR-246 and Initial 2 may be mixed up in the rondolino (mass and salinities are correct, just position in titrator).
 Almost positive I fixed it but double check TA values at the end to make sure these make sense.
 *Resolution*: Emma looked and samples were correct and fixed.

-## <a name="Missing"></a> **Missing and Duplicate Data**

-**TP1 January 2020**

-- Environmental data: pH of chamber

-2 blanks for Run 5 - 2 bottles run.
-I kept the first blank from deltaTA and that titration bottle (kept from 20200318 Run 2 not Run 1)

-4 corals that we have surface area for but not titration

-**TP2 March 2020**

-Danielle processed these and will have this information.

-**TP3 September 2020**

-- The only missing samples from September are and Initial1_20200909_1 and POR-240_20200913_5.
-- There are 2 Initial1_20200912_3 bottles/TA values (one bottle at URI but two TA values - one done at URI and one done in CA).
-Could one of these be for Run 4 on the same day?
-- Initial environmental measurements (temp, pH, salinity) missing run 3 and on.
-- Run 4 missing both both initial bottles.

-**TP4 November 2020**

-#### List for Danielle to bring back from Mo'orea Spring 2022

-- September 2020: Run 4 BK-4
-- September 2020: Run 4 Initial 1 and 2
-- September 2020: POR-240 Run 5 20200913

 ## <a name="Week"></a> **Weekly Schedule**